tensorpack/tensorpack/docs/tutorial/trainer.md

         inputs on each GPU needs to have consistent shapes.
     ```

-2. The tower function (your model code) will get called multipile times on each GPU.
+2. The tower function (your model code) will get called once on each GPU.
    You must follow the abovementieond rules of tower function.

 ### Distributed Trainers